robrwo/perl-Test-MixedScripts/README.md

 This is a module to test that Perl code and other text files do not have potentially malicious or confusing Unicode combinations.

+For example, the text for the domain names "оnе.example.com" and "one.example.com" look indistinguishable in many fonts, but the first one has Cyrillic letters.
+If your software interactied with a service on the second domain, then someone can operate a service on the first domain and attempt to fool developers into using their domain instead.

+This might be through a malicious patch submission, or even text from an email or web page that they have convinced a developer to copy and paste into their code.

 # EXPORTS

 ## file\_scripts\_ok